-Preliminary results show that compliance is possible for all providers by 2019.
-Seven Medical Day Care providers self identified as being located in a nursing facility, institution for mental disease, intermediate care facility for individuals with intellectual disabilities, or a hospital.
-These providers may need to be subject to heightened scrutiny, however more research is needed to determine if they really are located in a nursing facility, institution for mental disease, intermediate care facility for individuals with intellectual disabilities, or a hospital, or if the self report is inaccurate.
-Twelve providers self identified as being located on the grounds or adjacent to a facility that provides inpatient institutional treatment.
-We believe that many of these twelve overlap with the seven who say they are being located in a nursing facility, institution for mental disease, intermediate care facility for individuals with intellectual disabilities, or a hospital, or a hospital, as the questions are similar.
-Eleven providers self report complete compliance, which means none of the 75 questions were failed.
-Further research will be conducted to determine the accuracy of these self reports, which will also be validated with the participant surveys and site visits.
+In the provider self-survey, seven (7) Medical Day Care providers are self-identified as being located in a nursing facility, institution for mental disease, intermediate care facility for individuals with intellectual disabilities, or a hospital.
+These providers may need to be subject to heightened scrutiny, however more research is needed to determine if they really are located in a nursing facility, institution for mental disease, intermediate care facility for individuals with intellectual disabilities, or a hospital, or if the self-report is inaccurate.
+Twelve providers self-identified as being located on the grounds or adjacent to a facility that provides inpatient institutional treatment.
+We believe that many of these twelve overlap with the seven who say they are being located in a nursing facility, institution for mental disease, intermediate care facility for individuals with intellectual disabilities, or a hospital, as the questions are similar.
+Eleven providers self-report complete compliance, which means none of the 75 questions were failed.
+These self-reports were later validated with the participant surveys and site visits.